glenlovett/glenlovett.github.io/_posts/biking/2016-04-15-lets-do-this.markdown

 ## The Future

-This weekend I'll be camping on the cape to get a feel for longer distance touring.
+This weekend I'll be camping on "The Cape" to get a feel for longer distance touring.
 Look for a future post.
 Until then!